FilipSequens/english-for-designers/case_study/index.md

 ![image](../images/creating_texture.gif)
 finding interesting textures in our photos and turning them into bitmaps is the basis of our abstract visuals.

-## THE COVER
+## A STRIKING COVER
-Our whole design culminated itself in our cover.
+Our whole design culminated itself in a cover.

 ![image](../images/cover_showcase.png)
 ![image](../images/pages_animation.gif)